Integration features

 Plutio does not override your Zoom account preferences.
 If you enable waiting rooms in Zoom, Plutio-created meetings have waiting rooms.
 If you require passwords, meetings have passwords.
 If you auto-admit participants, they join immediately.
 Your Zoom settings control the meeting experience.

 This design means you configure once in Zoom and every meeting follows those settings.
 You do not need to configure video settings separately in Plutio.
+Changes you make in Zoom apply to all future Plutio-created meetings automatically, so updating your waiting room policy or passcode requirement takes effect across every new booking.

 Review your Zoom settings before relying on the integration: Settings → Meeting → In Meeting (Basic).
 Key settings: waiting room, passcode requirements, allow participants to join before host, mute participants upon entry.